iotaledger/wasp/tools/local-setup/README.md

 Run `docker-compose down --volumes` to shut down the nodes and to remove all databases.

-### Recreation
+### Re-build

-If you made changes to the Wasp code and want to use it inside the setup, you need to recreate the Wasp image.
+If you made changes to the Wasp code and want to use it inside the setup, you can re-build the Wasp image using `build_container.sh` or `build_container.cmd`.

-Run `docker-compose build`

 ## Ports